mars-planet/mars_city/servers/body_tracker/doc/setup.rst

 Configure Tango Host
 --------------------

-To be able to get all Tango informations, you need to specify the address of the Tango host.
+To be able to get all Tango information, you need to specify the address of the Tango host.
 Assuming that it is 198.168.1.100:10000, open the command line and type:

     ``set TANGO_HOST=192.168.1.100:10000``